ethankim00/flask_api/README.md

-# iris api
+Flask api

 ## Description
-Api to make predictions on the Iris dataset.
+Flask API to serve predictions on the Iris dataset.
 The dataset consists 4 measurements for 150 samples of 3 different varieties of Irises.
 ## Usage
 Takes a Post request containing one or more of the feature measurements and returns the predicted class as a string in JSON format